Kerala Red Fish Curry

 This used to be one of those recipes I was so intimidated to make because it is such a staple dish in our household.
 I’ve broken this down so that it hopefully makes Indian recipes easy to follow and easy for you to recreate.

+If you like this Red Fish Curry Recipe, you may also enjoy my Kerala-Style Fish Molee or Kerala Shrimp Kati Roll.
 If you decide to make this recipe or have any questions about how to make it, head over to my instagram @thefamiliarkitchen so we can connect and I can see how it turned out for you!

 - Salmon or King Fish (you can use boneless), 2 lbs, cut into medium cubes/chunks

 - Coconut Oil, 2-3 tbsp

 - Fenugreek Seeds, 1/2 tsp

 - Shallots or Red Onion, 3 shallots or 1 red onion, finely diced

 - Green Chili Peppers, 3, diced

 - Tomato Paste, 1/4 cup